How to Minimize and Possibly Prevent Stretch Marks During Pregnancy

 Stretch marks.
 What causes them?
 Well, for one thing, pregnancy does!
 I mean, how could it not?
 Women can put on anywhere from about 20-100 lbs in nine short months, causing rapid stretching of your skin in all areas.
 The result is often stretch marks.
-Many of us will try to do what we can to minimize and prevent stretch marks during pregnancy.
+Many of us will try to do what we can to minimize and possibly prevent stretch marks during pregnancy.
 I believe that I have a method that can greatly help in this effort.
 Keep on reading, get your gloves on, and oil up!
 If anything, all of this oil application will keep your growing belly supple and soft during the nine months of carrying your bundle of joy!

 Most of us can agree that our sweet babies are 100% worth all the badges of honor that come with pregnancy, including stretch marks.
 After my subfertility journey, I would have taken stretch marks over my entire body just to have my son.
-But if there was a way to prevent or minimize these pesky marks, I was determined to find it!
+But if there was a way to possibly prevent or minimize these pesky marks, I was determined to find it!

 Stomach skin appearance at 8 months pregnant, 1 week postpartum, and 3 month postpartum.

 I say YES, there is a way!
-Let's get one thing straight - the only way to truly prove that your stretch mark prevention plan has worked would be to only treat half of your body.
+Let's get one thing straight - the only way to truly prove that your stretch mark reduction plan has worked would be to only treat half of your body.
 I'm a scientist, and it's very important to have a "control" when testing any theory that you have.
 You cannot compare one pregnancy to the next since there are too many variables to consider.
 So, a true experiment would be set up having your left side as the "control" side (where no treatment is received), and the right side of your body would be the side that oils are applied to.